 A CO-OP FOR EVERYONE!

-Fireweed Food Co-op (formerly known as Farm Fresh Food Hub) is a nonprofit co-op for producers and buyers of Manitoba-grown sustainably produced food.
+Fireweed Food Co-op (formerly known as Farm Fresh Food Hub) is a nonprofit co-op for producers and supporters of Manitoba-grown sustainably produced food.
 We were founded under the belief that small-scale, mixed farming is the most ecologically sustainable and resource-efficient kind of agriculture.
 However, the globalized food system disadvantages small farmers by denying them the same economic subsidies and legal protections afforded to the largest scales of agriculture.

 We envision a regional food system that is collaborative and prioritizes not only regenerative and sustainable ecological practices but fair labour practices, as well as one that is dedicated to increasing the accessibility of good food.

 By becoming a member of the co-op, you join us in